grig23/primetime.en/help/AccountIQ/export-acc-information.md

 # Export information for accounts with high sharing score {#export-account-info-high-score}

 Account IQ gives you the option to export account sharing details for top 1000 subscriber accounts based on their [sharing probabilities](/help/AccountIQ/product-concepts.md#account-sharing-probability-def.
-The data in the exported CSV file is sorted in the decreasing order of the sharing probabilities of the subscriber accounts—of the selected MVPDs in the [segment](/help/AccountIQ/product-concepts.md#segmet-def), for a [specified time frame](/help/AccountIQ/product-concepts.md#time-frame-def).
+The data in the exported CSV file is sorted in the decreasing order of the sharing probabilities of the subscriber accounts—of the selected MVPDs in the [segment](/help/AccountIQ/product-concepts.md#segment-def), for a [specified time frame](/help/AccountIQ/product-concepts.md#time-frame-def).

-The option to export the account sharing information is available on [General Usage Reports](help/AccountIQ/reports.md#general-usage) and [Shared Accounts Reports](/help/AccountIQ/reports.md#shared-accounts) pages.
+The option to export the account sharing information is available on [General Usage Reports](/help/AccountIQ/reports.md#general-usage) and [Shared Accounts Reports](/help/AccountIQ/reports.md#shared-accounts) pages.

 >[!NOTE]
 >
->The numbers in the downloaded CSV file are different for the ones in General Usage and Shared Accounts reports, because of the differnces in the Threashhold filter.
+>The numbers in the downloaded CSV file are different for the ones in General Usage and Shared Accounts reports, because of the differences in the Threshold filter.

 ![](assets/Export.png)